 - 1. All students conditionally accepted for admission/readmission into the ADN or VN program will be required to undergo drug screening.
-This will be done at the lab identified by the program and the cost will be paid by the student.
+This will be done at the lab identified by the program and the \$50.00 will be paid by the student to the nursing department.
 The results will be submitted directly to the Department of Nursing by the lab.
 Failure to submit to drug testing will result in forfeiture of their admission into the program.
 Any conditionally admitted student whose drug screen is positive will forfeit their admission into the program. - 2.
 If a student is arrested for any drug/alcohol offense while in the nursing program, they will be immediately withdrawn from the program and must go through the Declaratory Order process before the student can continue in the program.
 Once the student is cleared for licensure by the Texas Board of Nursing, they may request readmission to the program.
 The request will go before the Admissions/Academic Standards Committee for a final decision. - 3.
-All students enrolled in the program will be subject to random and for cause drug screening throughout their tenure in the program. - 4.
-Any time there is a complaint or report of a student suspected of being impaired, the student will be required to undergo drug testing. - 5.
+Any time there is a complaint or report of a student suspected of being impaired, the student will be required to undergo drug testing for probable cause and will be observed during the testing process. - 4.
 Should a student refuse to be tested, this will be considered a positive screen and treated in the same manner as an actual positive screen.
-If a student's test comes back positive, the student will be dismissed from the program immediately.
-A drug screen which shows the presence of an adulterant will be considered a positive screen. - 6.
-Costs for drug testing will be the responsibility of the student.
-Students will pay \$50.00 at the beginning of each semester for random drug screening.
+Should a student leave the facility and not complete the test then this will be considered a positive screen and treated in the same manner as an acutal positive screen.
+A drug screen which shows the presence of an adulterant will be considered a positive screen.
+Any of these occurrences will result in immediate dismissal from the program. - 5.
+Should you miss your scheduled drug screening time or the time expires then this may result in dismissal from the program.
+This is a mandatory requirement for our program, to meet compliance with our clinical partners. - 6.
+Students will be randomly selected during each semester.
+A negative screen is required for to remain in the program.